tlh24/learn_rotations/README.md

 * Adam, AdamW, NAdam and RMSprop all work equivalently OK when $y$ is low-D;
 * RAdam has a "sweet spot" (?)
 * Adagrad also has a strong sweet spot, and works somewhat when $y$ is high-D;
-* Rprop fares so poorly compared to "fat" matrices!
+* Rprop fares very poorly compared to "fat" matrices!
 * The rest don't work well.

 ![](variable_M_variable_N_wd0.png)

-Results orthonormal $\Phi$, M=N plotted on the x-axis, SNR in dB on the y-axis.
+Results for orthonormal $\Phi$, M=N plotted on the x-axis, SNR in dB on the y-axis.
 * All optimizers work very well learning small matrices, with many meeting (or exceeding!) the linear algebra routines.
 * Likewise, all algorithms regress to ~ 0 SNR at 1000 x 1000, except for Adagrad, which decays slower to ~ 24 dB.
 * Adagrad is better than SVD in low dimensions!